agile-ts/agile/README.md

   npm install @agile-ts/core
   ```

-- A _fitting integration_ for the UI-Framework are using.. in my case [React](https://www.npmjs.com/package/@agile-ts/react).
+- A _fitting integration_ for the UI-Framework you are using.. in my case [React](https://www.npmjs.com/package/@agile-ts/react).
   ```
   npm install @agile-ts/react
   ```